PEM--/asv-la-soiree/devops.md

 Preinstalled VPS comes with an OpenSSH access.
 Therefore, we will be using the **generic-ssh** driver for our Docker Machine just like we did for the Vagrant VM for development and pre-production.
-And like before, we are using 2 terminal sessions to overcome the Docker installation issue on Ubuntu 15.04:
+And like before, we are using 2 terminal sessions to overcome the Docker installation issue on Ubuntu 15.04.

+In the first terminal session, we will get our